-How does conveyancing in Wotton under Edge differ for newly converted properties?
+How does conveyancing in Wotton under Edge differ for new build properties?

-Most buyers of new build premises in Wotton under Edge contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the premises is finished.
-This is because house builders in Wotton under Edge tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Wotton under Edge approach us having been asked by the seller to sign contracts and commit to the purchase even before the residence is ready to move into.
+This is because house builders in Wotton under Edge tend to purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Wotton under Edge or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Wotton under Edge or who has acted in the same development.

 I today plan to offer on a house that appears to meet my requirements, at a great figure which is making it all the more appealing.
 I have since discovered that it's a leasehold rather than freehold.
 I would have thought that there are issues purchasing a leasehold house in Wotton under Edge.
 Conveyancing solicitors have are about to be appointed.
 Will my lawyers set out the implications of buying a leasehold house in Wotton under Edge ?